adamedx/autographps/README.md

 The connection may be reused until the token acquired by the initial authentication expires (this typically takes several minutes).
 You can always execute `New-GraphConnection` to get a new one if that happens to you.
 Of course, **PoshGraph** should eventually support some sort of token renewal scheme eventually to avoid manual token renewal...

-That's it for now -- there are many more cmdlets to arrive soon~
+That's it for now -- there are many more cmdlets to arrive soon!

 ## Contributing/Development
 The project is not yet ready for contributors, but suggestions on features or other advice is welcome while I establish a baseline.